JulioUQ/Basic-Statistics/README.md

 - **Chapter 5: Principal Componenet Analysis (PCA).**
 - **Chapter 6: PERMANOVA.**

-What are you waiting for to discover how to take advantage of your datasets, in addition to presenting your results in a striking and easy way to communicate!
+What are you waiting to discover how to take advantage of your datasets, in addition to presenting your results in a striking and easy way to communicate!